Summer school: Advanced modelling techniques for land-use and policy analysis

 During the one-week course, you will engage directly with the middle section of this process: the LAMASUS Toolbox.
 This means you will:

-• Get familiar with the LAMASUS geodatabases and policy database, essential resources for conducting quantitative policy analysis and evaluating real-world scenarios.
+- Get familiar with the LAMASUS geodatabase and IIASA Accelerator, essential resources for conducting quantitative policy analysis and evaluating real-world scenarios.

-The course combines lectures by LAMASUS and BrightSpace experts with practical workshops.
+The course combines lectures by IIASA experts with practical workshops.
 The initial lectures will provide theoretical foundations and introduce the datasets and tools.
 Subsequent sessions will allow participants to apply these tools in guided exercises.

 The key outcome is to distinguish the benefits of various methods in analyzing land-use changes, assessing policy impacts, and offering expert advice to decision-makers.